ableism: Prejudice and/or discrimination against people with disabilities.

 invisible disability: A disability that is not immediately apparent; sometimes called a hidden disability.

-learning disability: Conditions that result in learning challenges or difficulties in particular skill areas, such as reading or math.
+learning disability: A condition that results in learning challenges or difficulties in particular skill areas, such as reading or math.
+People with learning disabilities receive, store, process, retrieve, or communicate certain information in different and less-effective ways.
 Often referred to as LD, these difficulties are not connected to intelligence and are not caused by problems with hearing or vision or by lack of educational opportunity.

 natural supports: Social supports that already exist in the workplace, including people and personal relationships; often provided by professional colleagues, such as mentoring, feedback on job performance, friendship, or socializing outside of work.